culturedsys/culturedsys.github.io/_posts/2022-01-08-Concern-is-your-concern.md

 oblivious to their existence.

-My contention is that almost none of the cases where aspect-oriented programming is used exhibit this obliviousness.
-The first example in the AOP paper, discussed above, is a good case for AOP, because the semantics of the program aren't changed by the aspect.
+My contention is that almost none of the cases where aspect-oriented programming is used exhibit this obliviousness.[^steimann-paradox] The first example in the AOP paper, discussed above, is a good case for AOP, because the semantics of the program aren't changed by the aspect.
 The second example in the paper, however, is less persuasive.
 This example concerns a library catalogue system intended to run in